-Although cow milk is still the most popular milk of choice, it’s declining in popularity, with sales expected to drop by 27% by 2023 from 2013.
+Although cow’s milk is still the most popular milk for human consumption, it’s declining in popularity, with sales expected to drop by 27% by 2023 from 2013.
 Non-dairy milk has been growing rapidly in popularity but what other animal milks are there?
-And which is the best animal milk for human consumption?
+Which is the best animal milk for human consumption?

 Benefits of cows milk

-Goats milk is described as tasting “goaty”, it has a grassy earthy taste because the fatty acids are different from milk.
-This also means that the cream in goats milk does not rise to the tip as it does in cows milk.
+Goats milk is described as tasting “goaty”; it has a grassy earthy taste because the fatty acids are different from milk, and goats may consume a different diet than cows.
+They also have a different metabolism, meaning that their milk will taste different.

 American buffalo are somewhat related to cows so it doesn’t come as a surprise that buffalo milk is an option.